YT37/Machine-DeepLearning-Projects/AdsCTRSimulator/README.md

-# AdsCTRRenforcement
+# AdsCTRRSimulator
-This project renforces Ads CTR based on their Features using UpperConfidenceBound Algorithm.
+This project simulates Ads CTR based on their Features using UpperConfidenceBound Algorithm.

 # Requirements
  - Python 3.6 or up